This post is available in: English, there may also be a subsite in your language, see "Subsites" in the top menu.

-Since the first of January (2015) anyone can put any CORE measure into software under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International licence.
+Since the first of January (2015) anyone can put any CORE measure into software under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International licence.
 Previously, we had restricted this permission just to people using the measure in software just for a research project and otherwise only to CORE Information Management Systems (CORE IMS) and people sublicensing through them.
 See our joint statement for more information.

 The Creative Commons licence puts two restrictions on anyone putting the measures in software: they must acknowledge the origins of the measure and they mustn’t change the measures.
 This is in line with the situation for paper reproduction of the measures which has always been on these “copyleft” terms.
 However, both the acknowledgement and the “no changes” were easy for reproduction on paper: just print out the PDF and the acknowledgement is there in the copyright statement at the foot of every page and any printing to any sensible printer from PDF guaranteed no meaningful changes.

 The situation is not so clear when a measure is put into software and we’re gaining experience, and remembering some of the early learning we did with CIMS some years back.

 Acknowledgement is fairly easy: if firstname.lastname@example.org line “Copyright to CST: https://www.coresystemtrust.org.uk/copyright.pdf” that is in the PDF versions is there, and if ideally the link is clickable and opens to that URL, then you have done the minimum we ask by way of acknowledgement.

 No changes is a bit more complicated as obviously the formatting is pretty well bound to change depending on the device on which the text appears.
 Where the intention is for end users (patients, clients, service users, research or survey participants) to use the measure in the software the following must be true: